How much is cyber liability insurance? How much is cyber liability insurance?

 How do I find out the cost of cyber insurance?

 Every insurer offers different prices for their cover.
-You can view how much cyber insurance is by starting a quote.
-Building a quote only takes a few minutes and it will be based on your business needs, and therefore unique to you.
+You can view how much cyber insurance through Superscript costs by starting a quote.
+Building a quote only takes a few minutes, and it will be based on your business needs, and therefore, unique to you.

-The excess on this policy starts from £500, but this will depend on the size of your business and activities you carry out.
+The excess — the amount you agree to contribute towards each claim — on a cyber policy through Superscript starts from £500.
+The total excess you pay will usually depend on the size of your business and the activities you carry out.

 When building a quote, the insurer will ask a bunch of questions to determine the risk level of your business and the level of cover you need.